maestro-server/webdocs/docs/developer/architecture/scheduler_app.rst

 Scheduler App
 -------------

-Scheduler App are able to manage and execute jobs
+Scheduler App is responsable to manage and execute internal jobs.

 - Schedule jobs, interval or crontab
 - Do chain jobs